inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 - Identify low-hanging fruits: these are typically very small, but frequent, units of execution.
 For example, if you are developing a chat application, likely the most common operation is to broadcast a message from one to multiple users
 - Detect patterns across applications or components that refer to a unique source (e.g. a shared library)
-- Have a clear understanding if a subsystem is being "slow" and/or "inefficient": it's important to determine if you have saturated I/O, CPU, or both!
-And the tools that you use to observe should be telling you.
+- Have a clear understanding if a subsystem is being "slow" and/or "inefficient": when defining boundaries, it's important to determine if you have saturated I/O, CPU, or both!
+  The tools that you use to observe should be telling you.
   Use the information at your disposal to detect where to cut the boundary of your investigation.

 #### Target